- NY Credits : 2.0

 - TX Credits : 2.0

 Accountants are no longer hidden behind their adding machine tapes and computerized spreadsheets.
 They must take an active role in educating, informing, and presenting financial information to the world at large.
 Whether delivering a speech before hundreds, doing a business pitch, attending a job interview, or introducing a report in a meeting, accountants will be expected to speak in front of groups of people.
 Their professional credibility depends on their ability to share their message in a clear and confident manner.
 Are they equipped for such a task?
 Whether you are speaking with a client, a colleague, or a group, this course will provide you with techniques to produce and deliver a clear message.
+This basic level course is most beneficial to professionals new to this topic who may be at the staff or entry level in organization but also for a seasoned professional with limited exposure to this topic.

 Upon successful completion of this course, the user should be able to: